 After compacting, the base should be approximately 15mm below the finished height of the surrounding edging or paving.

-Step 3 - Laying the turf
+Step 3 - Laying the artificial grass

 Always run the grass in the same direction.